 Many code problems have a clear and obvious fix — a missing semicolon, a misspelled identifier, a type from a namespace that is not in the uses clause.
 When that is the case, Elements's Inline Errors shows an additional "magic wand" icon, and clicking the error message will bring up a Fix-It panel that lets you easily fix the issue with a single click — without having to touch the code yourself.

-What's more, the IDE can offer to fix code problems automatically for you as you hit compile, if they are safe to fix.
+What's more, Elements can offer to fix code problems automatically for you as you hit compile, if they are safe to fix.
 This is incredibly helpful when used in combination with Oxygene's optional "Warn on Case Mismatch" option, or the already case sensitive RemObjects C# and Silver.

 Of course this feature is optional, and we only offer it for issues that are 100% safe to auto-fix.

-We also have integrated deep code analysis for .NET into the IDE.
+We also have integrated deep code analysis for .NET into Visual Studio.
 Based on the open-source Gendarme engine, Elements will analyze your .NET executables after they have been built, and report on a wide range of "code smells" and common coding problems that can't be found by a regular compiler.